 The Ruby Broadcast Weekend takes place around our birthday on 2nd October.
-The shows include 40 celebrity voices, the return of many ex-members to present special shows, Alan Joyce and Lorraine Joyce interviewing all-time request chart favourite Cliff Richard, well known broadcaster Peter Young returning to the station where it all started for him in 1969 to present a special show, and a surprise visitor on the Saturday afternoon was local resident and singer Alison Moyet.
+The schedule included 40 celebrity voices, the return of many ex-members to present special shows, Alan Joyce and Lorraine Joyce interviewing all-time request chart favourite Cliff Richard, well known broadcaster Peter Young returning to the station where it all started for him in 1969 to present a special show, and a surprise visit on the Saturday afternoon from then local resident and singer Alison Moyet.

 In July, Alan Joyce launches “Brockley News” on Sunday evenings at 8pm, just before Bedside Bingo.
 The programme is a weekly news digest of what’s going on in and around the hospital, and features many special guests, interesting information and interviews, including senior hospital staff.

-Some of our lady members and wives take part in the Addidas Women’s 5k Run in Hyde Park to raise funds for RB.
+Some of our lady members and wives take part in the Adidas Women’s 5k Run in Hyde Park on the 11th September to raise funds for RB.

-A supper quiz, organised by RB members and their families raises over £1100 for RB.
+A supper quiz is held on 24th November, organised by RB members and their families, which raised over £1100 for the station.

 Keith Reeve is granted special permission by Buckingham Palace to be present for a surprise visit by HRH Princess Eugenie, the RNOH Patron, to the children’s wards for their Christmas party.